neszha/cubegenjs/test-e2e/web-protector/vue/README.md

 ## About Project

-End to end test for node-protector module CubegenJS for ExpressJS project.
+End to end test for web-protector module CubegenJS for VueJS framework project.

 ## Run Test